aligent/code-standards-pipe-php/README.md

 # Aligent Magento Code Standards Pipe

-This pipe is used to perform code standards checks on Magento applciations
+This pipe is used to perform PHP code standards checks.

 ## YAML Definition